Re-Framing Your Resolutions

-RE-FRAME YOUR RESOLUTION TO: EAT MORE HEALTHY FOODS
+RE-FRAME YOUR RESOLUTION TO: EAT 1 LB OF VEGGIES A DAY

 RE-FRAME YOUR RESOLUTION TO: LOWER YOUR RESTING HEART RATE

-So instead of trying to ramp up your workout and go to the gym more to achieve this goal, think about how you can spend less time in the gym but pack in the most benefits.
+Instead of trying to ramp up your workout and go to the gym more to achieve this goal, think about how you can spend less time in the gym but pack in the most benefits.
 Seriously!
 The truth of the matter is research indicates that shorter, more intense workouts (also known as HIIT – High Intensity Interval Training) might be better for heart health.
 The heart is a strong muscle and is constantly working, so, naturally, it needs recovery periods.
 For most non-athletes, endurance exercise for long periods could prompt your heart to work harder than it does during short-yet-intense exercise.
 The intermittent activity seems to be a better fit for how the heart naturally functions.
-(Learn more about HIIT training here)

 If your resting heart rate is good-to-go, then other internal goals you could focus on would be to improve sleep, lower stress levels, manage cholesterol or balance blood sugar levels.